Diagnosis and treatment options for chronic low back pain

-If you have been enduring lower back pain for several weeks or more, we encourage you to consult your physician or one of our spine care specialists about the cause of your pain and the treatment options available to you.
-You can schedule an appointment with your physician or send our specialists a copy of your MRI report to diagnose your condition.
+If you have been enduring lower back pain for several weeks or more, we encourage you to consult your doctor or a member of our dedicated team about the cause of your pain and the treatment options available to you.
+You can schedule an appointment with your doctor or send our specialists a copy of your MRI report to diagnose your condition.
 Once the cause of your pain has been determined, you can begin to move forward on your journey to pain relief.

 Diagnosing chronic lower back pain

-Most degenerative spine conditions develop in the lumbar spine, which is categorized as five vertebrae called L1 to L5 (although some people have six lumbar vertebrae).
+Most degenerative spine conditions develop in the lumbar spine, which is categorized as five vertebrae called L1 to L5.
+Although, some people have six lumbar vertebrae, which is called a transitional vertebra.
 This region makes up the lower back and is responsible for allowing the body to twist, bend and stand straight.
 Because the lumbar is the bottom portion of the spine, it naturally holds the majority of the body’s weight.
 For this reason, the lumbar spine is prone to compression and the natural deterioration of the aging process.

-Between each vertebra in the spine is a disc, which is a gel-like pad that acts as a “shock absorber” for the spine’s movement.
+Between each vertebra in the spine is a disc, which is the gel-like center that acts as a shock absorber for the spine’s movement.
 As we age, pressure increases on the vertebrae and the discs are squeezed, causing them to herniate or bulge.
 Many problems that induce chronic back pain can arise from disc weakness.
 Other possible contributing factors are poor lifting techniques, improper posture, excess body weight and arthritis.

 Common degenerative spine conditions that cause lower back pain include: